WisdomShell/codeshell-vscode/README_EN.md

 make
 ```

+Note: On macOS, the Metal architecture is enabled by default, and enabling Metal allows models to be loaded and executed on the GPU, significantly improving performance.
+For Mac users with non-Apple Silicon chips, you can disable Metal build during compilation using CMake options `LLAMA_NO_METAL=1` or `LLAMA_METAL=OFF` to ensure that the model functions properly.

 ### Load the model locally

 After downloading the model from the [Hugging Face Hub](https://huggingface.co/WisdomShell/CodeShell-7B-Chat-int4/blob/main/codeshell-chat-q4_0.gguf) to your local machine, placing the model in the `llama_cpp_for_codeshell/models` folder path in the above code will allow you to load the model locally.